Bally Sagoo: Early life

 Sagoo grew up in the Balsall Heath area of Birmingham.
-His father Saminder Sagoo ran his own retail music outlet in the 1970s, after playing in The Musafirs in the late 1960s.
+His father Saminder Sagoo ran his own retail music outlet in the 1970s, after playing in the Musafirs in the late 1960s.

 In his teens, Sagoo developed a taste for reggae, soul and disco.
-He spent his college years producing mix-tapes for friends and dee-jaying at local events.
+He spent his college years producing mixtapes for friends and DJing at local events.
 These home-made creations fused Western dance and hip hop with Indian music.

 Career

-In 1989, Oriental Star Agencies, UK based record label, asked him to remix a Punjabi track called "Hey Jamalo".
+In 1989, Oriental Star Agencies, a UK based record label, asked him to remix a Punjabi track called "Hey Jamalo".
 The single became a hit and Sagoo joined OSA as their full-time in-house producer.
 Through this relationship, he released his first album, Wham Bam which spawned a sequel, Wham Bam 2.
-Other material during this period included Star Crazy and Sagoo's 1991 collaboration with Nusrat Fateh Ali Khan on Magic Touch.
+Other material during this period included Star Crazy and Sagoo's 1991 collaboration with Nusrat Fateh Ali Khan on Magic Touch.Over 50,000 copies of Star Crazy were sold in UK and overseas market.

 1990s

 In 1994, Sagoo signed with Sony Records to produce Bollywood Flashback.
 He became the first Indian artist to reach national mainstream radio when the album track "Chura Liya" (a re-working of Asha Bhosle's song) was played on BBC Radio 1.
 This was followed in 1996 by his first, all-original work Rising from the East, which included "Dil Cheez" and "Tum Bin Jiya".
 Subsequently, he featured on the album Dance Attack and composed another remix music video, Mera Laung Gawacha.
 Starring Deepti Bhatnagar and Jas Arora, the video was directed by Polygram Multimedia, and became a hit in the UK.
 Sagoo made it onto Top of the Pops.
-He toured India with Michael Jackson on the HIStory Tour, produced the Aby Baby album with Amitabh Bachchan and was invited to New Delhi to meet then Indian President, Shankar Dayal Sharma.
+He toured India with Michael Jackson on the HIStory World Tour, produced the Aby Baby album with Amitabh Bachchan and was invited to New Delhi to meet then Indian president, Shankar Dayal Sharma.

 2000s

 In 1999, Sagoo launched his own UK music label, Ishq Records.
 Its first output was his album, Dub of Asia.
 Ishq followed this with the release of other Sagoo titles including Anything But Silent, Hanji and the technical Sag Loops series.
 The label also managed and showcased other new talents and delivered tracks such as "Noorie" on Sagoo's 2000 release, Bollywood Flashback 2.

 In 2003 at the UK Asian Awards, the Spice Girls presented him with the inaugural trophy for Outstanding Achievement.

-That decade, Sagoo's music supported Gurinder Chadha's hit Bend It Like Beckham, Mira Nair's Monsoon Wedding (2001), the Aishwarya Rai and Dylan McDermott drama The Mistress of Spices and It's a Wonderful Afterlife.
+That decade, Sagoo's music supported Gurinder Chadha's Bend It Like Beckham, Mira Nair's Monsoon Wedding (2001), the Aishwarya Rai and Dylan McDermott drama The Mistress of Spices and It's a Wonderful Afterlife.
 Sagoo also starred in and composed the music for the 2006 Punjabi film, Sajna ve Sajna.
 He appeared in television programmes during the 2010s, including the UK Lottery show, the Asian reality show Bollywood Star and celebrity magazine formats such as Tinseltown TV.